avrilcoghlan/vibriowatch/docs/source/mlst.rst

 .. _Cheney et al 2021: https://pubmed.ncbi.nlm.nih.gov/34427512/

-STs of *V. cholerae* that are not linked to the pandemic lineage, but are linked to other lineages that cause relatively small outbreaks, are ST75, which includes the 'Gulf Coast' lineage (see `Luo et al 2016`_); and ST68, which has caused outbreaks in Sudan and former Czechoslovakia (see `Octavia et al 2013`_).
+STs of *V. cholerae* that are not linked to the pandemic lineage, but are linked to other lineages that cause relatively small outbreaks, are ST75, which includes the 'Gulf Coast' lineage (see `Luo et al 2016`_); and ST68, which has caused outbreaks in Sudan and former Czechoslovakia (Dorman & Thomson 2023, in press; see also `Octavia et al 2013`_).

 .. _Luo et al 2016: https://pubmed.ncbi.nlm.nih.gov/26920786/